CeyangGeng/NewLeetcodeRecording/dp/dp.md

 > > >
 > > > DP: begin from smallest
 > > >
+> > > If the coins are unlimited, then the inner loop should be incremental, otherwise, the inner loop should be decremental.
+> > >
+> > > See the explanation here: https://leetcode.com/discuss/study-guide/1200320/Thief-with-a-knapsack-a-series-of-crimes.
+> > >
 > > > ```python
 > > > class Solution:
 > > >     def coinChange(self, coins: List[int], amount: int) -> int: